-The Company's accounting policy on the fair value of our investments is critical because the determination of fair value involves subjective judgments and estimates.
-Accordingly, the notes to the Company's consolidated financial statements express the uncertainty with respect to the possible effect of these valuations, and any change in these valuations, on the consolidated financial statements.
+The Fund's accounting policy on the fair value of our investments is critical because the determination of fair value involves subjective judgments and estimates.
+Accordingly, the notes to the Fund's consolidated financial statements express the uncertainty with respect to the possible effect of these valuations, and any change in these valuations, on the consolidated financial statements.

 See "Note 5.
-Fair Value Measurements" to the consolidated financial statements for more information on the fair value of the Company's investments.
+Fair Value Measurements" to the consolidated financial statements included elsewhere in this prospectus for more information on the fair value of the Fund's investments.